The rule.

 “Our roadmap: we will list on tier-1 exchanges, burn 20% of supply, and run buy-backs to support the price.”

-Frames the roadmap as the issuer’s essential efforts to drive holder profit — the core of the efforts-of-others prong.
+Frames the roadmap as the issuer’s essential efforts to drive holder profit.
 A roadmap can be operational; this one is a profit engine.
-Citation: “essential” managerial efforts standard.
+Citation: “essential” managerial-efforts standard.

 “Stake $TOKEN and earn up to 18% APY — let your assets work while you sleep.”